walker84837/web-snake/README.md

 - The snake may occasionally overlap with itself in certain cases.
 - There aren't any pause-resume features.
 - The canvas isn't aligned with the snake's dimensions.
-- On small screens, the canvas may be too tall to be visible all at once.
-- There are no comfort features.
+- There are no comfort features, like pressing two arrows at the same time, which would move the snake diagonally.
 - There is no score & high score counter.
 - There is no game-over screen.
 - The when moving down or up, the view is moved down or up, making gameplay more uncomfortable.